zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 GitHub: `zerver/webhooks/github/headers.py`; basically, as part of writing your integration, you'll write a special function at that path that maps the filename of the fixture to the set of HTTP headers to use.
 Most such functions will use the same strategy as the GitHub
-integration: encoding the third party variable header data (usually just an event type) in the fixture filename.
+integration: encoding the third party variable header data (usually just an event type) in the fixture filename, in such a case, you won't need to explicitly write such a special function and can instead just use the same helper method that the GitHub integration uses.

 ## Step 1: Initialize your webhook python package